Tancho Showa Koi Fish For Sale

 - Whether they live indoors or outdoors, add no more than 3 new koi at a time.

 Heat & light

-Outdoor koi are hardy and will hibernate under ice in winter as long as their pond is deep enough to not freeze completely.
-(They won’t survive in solid ice.)
+Outdoor koi are robust and will hibernate under ice in the winter if their pond is deep enough not to totally freeze.
+(They will perish in solid ice.)

-Indoor koi prefer water between 65 and 75 degrees Fahrenheit.
+Indoor koi enjoy water temperatures ranging from 65 to 75 degrees Fahrenheit.

-Install a light inside an indoor aquarium to illuminate it for 8 to 12 hours a day.
+Install an indoor aquarium lamp to illuminate it for 8 to 12 hours every day.

-Koi are pretty temperature-resistant— they can even hibernate under ice in winter.
-Just be sure your pond is at least three feet deep— otherwise, it could freeze solid, and koi aren’t that tough.
-When they live indoors, koi prefer cool water—between 65 and 75 degrees F (18 to 24 C).
+Koi are extremely climate tolerant, and may even hibernate under ice in the winter.
+Just make sure your pond is at least three feet deep, otherwise it will freeze solid, and koi aren’t that hardy.
+Koi love chilly water that is between 65 and 75 degrees Fahrenheit (18 and 24 degrees Celsius) when kept indoors.